Reeds-github/Hero-Mode/README.md

 <li>Q: Can't I just download an ISO from the internet?</li>
 A: That is illegal!
-Don't do that.
+Do not do that.

 <li>Q: Can we see anything you're working on?</li>
-A: Yeah you can, in my discord: https://discord.gg/t8NXUUD
+A: Yeah, in my discord: https://discord.gg/t8NXUUD
 <h1></h1>